 What Is The Real Size of NYC Townhouses?

 It is common knowledge that the real estate market is one of the most interesting industries in the world.
-This is especially true if you’re discussing the New York City real estate market.
+This is especially true when discussing the New York City real estate market.

-NYC townhouse rentals are one example where a large number of this type of residential building have come up in recent times.
-As a result, more families and affluent people are moving into this iconic city.
+NYC townhouse rentals are a great example.
+A large number of these residential buildings have come up in recent times and, as a result, more families and affluent people are moving into this iconic city.

 The Scandal of NYC Townhouse Size Measurement